 COVID-19 and Hodgkin Lymphoma: Frequently Asked Questions

 Input from Ranjana Advani, MD; Nancy Bartlett, MD; Ann LaCasce, MD, MSc; Leo Gordon, MD; Kara Kelly, MD; Peter Johnson, MD, FRCP; Kerry Joanne Savage, BSc, MD, MSc; Laurie Sehn, MD, MPH; Jane Winter, MD.

 Note: Please review ASH's disclaimer regarding the use of the following information.

-There appeared to be more consensus regarding treatment for Hodgkin Lymphoma than other lymphoma subtypes likely because of the curative nature of treatment and the relatively young demographic.
+There appears to be more consensus regarding treatment for Hodgkin Lymphoma than other lymphoma subtypes likely because of the curative nature of treatment and the relatively young demographic.
 There has been concern that bleomycin lung toxicity might be especially problematic during the pandemic, and that strategies to reduce the risk of bleomycin pneumonitis should be prioritized in all stages of disease and age groups.
-Some centers are beginning to screen patients beginning therapy in the out-patient clinic or on admission to the hospital for treatment.
+Many centers are screening all patients for SARS-CoV-2 when beginning therapy in the outpatient clinic or on admission to the hospital for treatment.
 Practices differ depending on the prevalence of COVID-19.
 The decision on when and how to treat Hodgkin lymphoma in the face of a positive result must be individualized.

 Are you changing your approach to initial therapy?

-Overall, the treatment approach for Hodgkin lymphoma has not yet been impacted significantly in the front-line setting.
-There are however instances in which there are multiple treatment alternatives with different toxicity profiles or requirements for hospital visits.
+Overall, the treatment approach for Hodgkin lymphoma has not been impacted significantly in the front-line setting.
+There are, however, instances in which there are multiple treatment alternatives with different toxicity profiles or requirements for hospital visits.
 Whether treatment with checkpoint inhibitors will increase complication rates from SARS-CoV-2 in patients with Hodgkin lymphoma is unknown, but thus far, there are no indications for concern.

-For early favorable disease two cycles of ABVD and limited radiotherapy (20 Gy) remains an option, but requires multiple visits for radiotherapy, more than the alternative of ABVD X 4 with an interim positron emission tomography/computed tomography (PET/CT).
+For early-stage favorable disease two cycles of ABVD (doxorubicin, bleomycin, vinblastine, dacarbazine) and limited radiotherapy (20 Gy) remains an option, but requires multiple visits for radiotherapy, more than the alternative of ABVD × 4 with an interim positron emission tomography/computed tomography (PET/CT).
 However, modifications to radiotherapy dose and schedule for the COVID-19 emergency have recently been published (See recently posted International Lymphoma Radiation Oncology Group (ILROG) guidelines referenced below).
-Many centers already have moved to omitting bleomycin in early stage patients after a negative interim PET extending the RATHL data to early stage favorable patients, thereby reducing risk.
-PET/CT availability is becoming problematic at some of our centers and its loss will require modifications in our treatment approaches.
+Many centers already have moved to omitting bleomycin in early-stage patients after a negative interim PET extending the RATHL data to early-stage favorable patients, thereby reducing risk.

-ABVD X 4-6 with an interim PET/CT or ABVD X 4 + ISRT (see modifications in dose and fractionation from ILROG referenced below), with the former preferred because of the fewer number of visits.
+ABVD × 4-6 with an interim PET/CT or ABVD × 4 + involved site radiation therapy (see modifications in dose and fractionation from ILROG referenced below), with the former preferred because of the fewer number of visits.
 Again, omission of bleomycin after a negative PET/CT is recommended.
-Judicious use of growth factor (see below) and prophylactic antibiotics will also limit toxicities and the need for hospital visits and admissions.

 ABVD with an interim PET/CT to allow for elimination of bleomycin in cycles 3-6 per the RATHL trial continues as the standard of care in most centers.
 For patients with a positive interim PET/CT, experts are conservative about escalation of therapy (see NCCN guidelines).
-In the US, an alternative to PET-adapted therapy with ABVD in stage III/IV is AAVD (brentuximab vedotin, doxorubicin, vinblastine, dacarbazine) per Echelon-1, replacing bleomycin with brentuximab vedotin, which permits routine growth factor support at the risk of somewhat more neurotoxicity (most reversible), myelosuppression and greater cost (attributed to the required use of growth factor support as well as brentuximab vedotin).
+In the US, an alternative to PET-adapted therapy with ABVD in stage III/IV is AAVD (brentuximab vedotin, doxorubicin, vinblastine, dacarbazine) per Echelon-1, replacing bleomycin with brentuximab vedotin, which requires routine growth factor support at the risk of somewhat more neurotoxicity (most reversible), myelosuppression and greater cost (attributed to the required use of growth factor support as well as brentuximab vedotin).

-For elderly patients, experts continue to use dose reduced/altered regimens and growth factor support to decrease risk of myelosuppression and hospitalization.
-The NCCN guidelines provide a list of treatment options for the elderly.
-Bleomycin should be omitted from therapy in all elderly patients (variably defined; > 60 at most centers).
+For older patients, experts continue to use dose-reduced/altered regimens and growth factor support to decrease risk of myelosuppression and hospitalization.
+The National Comprehensive Cancer Network guidelines provide a list of treatment options for older patients.
+Bleomycin should be omitted from therapy in all older patients (variably defined; > 60 years at most centers).
 Growth factor support is recommended.
 Radiotherapy or watchful waiting may be an option for some.

 Are you changing therapy to minimize visits?
 For example, changing to oral or less frequent regimens?
 Use of radiation?

 Unfortunately, treatment intervals for all standard regimens are the same - every two weeks, but whenever possible telehealth is being utilized for patients who don’t have a scheduled treatment.
-Radiation is already used selectively and may require more visits than a chemotherapy alternative.
-However, emerging guidelines for altering radiation schedule and dosing to reduce the number of patient visits for those requiring radiotherapy have been published recently (see ILROG guidelines referenced below).
-Unfortunately, oral strategies for the treatment of Hodgkin Lymphoma are available only in the palliative setting.
+Radiation is already used selectively.
+Guidelines for altering radiation schedule and dosing to reduce the number of patient visits for those requiring radiotherapy have been published recently (see ILROG guidelines referenced below).
+Unfortunately, oral strategies for the treatment of Hodgkin lymphoma are available only in the palliative setting.

 Are you changing your treatment recommendations for relapsed/refractory disease?